broxus/octusbridge-solana-docs/MVP/relays_round_loading.md

 ## Motivation

-In order to check the signatures of relays for each transfer from `Everscale` to `Solana`, all round relays must be stored in `Bridge` [PDA](https://pencilflip.medium.com/learning-solana-3-what-is-a-program-derived-address-732b06def7c1) account.
+In order to check the signatures of relays for each transfer from `Everscale` to `Solana`, all round relays must be stored in `Round loader` [PDA](https://pencilflip.medium.com/learning-solana-3-what-is-a-program-derived-address-732b06def7c1) account.

 This will cost a very little of money, paid for the [rent](https://docs.solana.com/developing/programming-model/accounts#rent).
 For each round new non-upgradeable PDA account will be created.